gamesbook/protograf/docs/source/useful_resources.rst

 ===========

 - https://www.ttgda.org/software-tools - lists a number of tools that
-  can be used for game design.
+  can be used for game design
 - https://github.com/christianbachmann/board-game-design-canvas - an outline
   for a game development process that can help choose *what* you need to prototype

 ..
 HINT::

-    Please also see the sections on
+    Please also refer to the sections on :ref:`hexagonal grid resources <other-hexagonal-resources>`
-    :ref:`other hexagonal resources <other-hexagonal-resources>`
-    as well as  :ref:`other playing cards resources <other-card-resources>`
+    as well as  :ref:`playing cards resources <other-card-resources>`.

 BoardGameGeek